napisani/waka/README.md

 To apply changes from Waka YAML files to your `package.json` files, use the `apply` command:

 ```
-waka apply
+waka apply [--no-skip-ci]
 ```

 This command will update the `package.json` files based on the information specified in the Waka YAML files.

 ### Install New Dependencies